 What are my options?
 This is one of the most important questions you can ask whenever you or a loved one are facing a serious illness.
 It is a question that should be asked repeatedly as the illness and treatments progress.
-It is easy to become so consumed with treatments and results (or lack of results), that we forget that there are other options available.
+It is easy to become so consumed with treatments and results (or lack of results), that you forget that other options are available.
 Remember, you always have options!

-When you are faced with any serious or potentially life-threatening illness, you should begin conversations with your medical care givers and family about your end-of-life wishes.
-Make sure your physician and your family are aware of your end-of life wishes.
+When you are faced with any serious or potentially life-threatening illness, you should begin conversations to make sure your physician and your loved ones are aware of your end-of life wishes.

 Decide who will speak for you if you cannot.
 If you have not already determined your advanced healthcare directives and designated someone to speak on your behalf (if you are unable to do so) regarding healthcare decisions, now is the time.

-These decisions can be made more thoughtfully and with less stress if they are made when the patient can be an active participant and it is not a crisis situation.
+These decisions can be made more thoughtfully and with less stress if they are made when you can be an active participant and are not in a crisis situation.

 Unfortunately, the average length of time patients currently receive hospice care is currently less than 20 days!

-It is no wonder that people are often fearful of choosing hospice.
-However, the reality is that most are not accessing hospice care in a timely fashion and are not receiving the full benefit of this type of care.
+People are often fearful of choosing hospice; however, the reality is that most are not accessing hospice care in a timely fashion and are not receiving the full benefit of this type of care.

 Making the decision to choose hospice earlier affords the patient and their loved ones adequate time for symptom and pain management and the development of a trusting relationship with their hospice team.
-Your hospice team has a depth of knowledge and experience with end of life matters.
-They will be there to answer your questions and help you be better prepared for this journey.
+Your hospice team has a depth of knowledge and experience with end of life matters that other care providers in the healthcare environment do not possess.
+These hospice professionals will be there to answer your questions and help you be better prepared for your end-of-life journey.

 Here are a few physical signs that indicate that it might be time for hospice: